 Garages contain a variety of dangerous chemicals like plant fertilizers and antifreeze.
 Keeping these chemicals up and off the ground can prevent dogs from drinking or eating something that could be potentially fatal.
 In addition, garages often contain sharp power tools and hand tools that could cause injury.
 These chemicals and tools must never be left alone in the yard where the dog can access them.

-As a new dog owner, you’ll get used to protecting your dog from the many hazards found around the house.
+As a new dog owner, you’ll get used to protecting your dog from the many hazards found around the house and using clicker training to help your dog learn proper behaviors.
 After a while, doing this will become second nature for you.
 Pet proofing your home can help ensure that your dog will stay safe and happy.